reactive-python/reactpy-django/docs/src/features/settings.md

 ??? question "Do I need to modify my settings?"

-    The default configuration of IDOM is adequate for the majority of use cases.
+    The default configuration of ReactPy is adequate for the majority of use cases.

     You should only consider changing settings when the necessity arises.